Canadian War Museum: LeBreton Gallery

-The LeBreton Gallery: The Military Technology Collection is an open-space gallery housing a number of items of military equipment used by Canadians, or other military forces.
+The LeBreton Gallery: The Military Technology Collection is an open-space gallery housing several items of military equipment used by Canadians, or other military forces.
 Situated along the eastern portion of the museum, its eastern walls are made of glass, allowing natural sunlight to illuminate the gallery.

 Equipment is organized into several sections, land, air, sea, field artillery, armoured fighting vehicles, cannon or mortar, and tanks.
 Most of the equipment in the gallery has been restored and cleaned, arranged and organized with museum labels which provide details on the equipment.
 The museum labels accompanying the pieces are focused primarily on the technical aspects of the equipment.
 The equipment housed in LeBreton Gallery is among the largest items in the museum's collections and includes a McDonnell CF-101 Voodoo, 19th-century artillery pieces, tanks, and other military vehicles.
 The majority of the lighter wheeled and tracked transport vehicles on display date back to the Second World War or the Cold War era.